John-OK/bird_app/README.md

    - [Thunder Forest (maps)](https://www.thunderforest.com/)

 # Installation
-Make sure you have Python 3.10.6+, PostgreSQL, npm, Node.js, React and Vite installed, then do the following:
+Make sure you have Python 3.10.6+, Python's 'venv' module, PostgreSQL, npm, Node.js, React and Vite installed, then do the following:
 1. Create a directory to contain entire project; CD to the directory
 2. Clone the repository
 ```